UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="11%" valign="top">
       <ul>
-      <li>This corpus contains 67 lemmas tagged as pronouns (PRON): 's, I, any, anybody, anyone, anything, everybody, everyone, everything, he, hers, herself, himself, it, it's, its, itself, mine, mines, my, myself, nobody, nothing, one, our, ours, ourselves, s, she, somebody, someone, something, that, theirs, them, themselves, there, they, they're, this, thou, thy, u, ur, us, waht, we, what, whatever, which, who, who's, whoever, whom, whomever, whose, wtf, ya, ya'll, ye, yo, you, you're, your, yours, yourself, yourselves</li>
+      <li>This corpus contains 54 lemmas tagged as pronouns (PRON): I, anybody, anyone, anything, everybody, everyone, everything, he, hers, herself, himself, his, it, its, itself, mine, my, myself, nobody, nothing, one, ours, ourselves, she, somebody, someone, something, that, theirs, themselves, there, they, this, thou, thy, u, we, what, whatever, which, who, whoever, whom, whomever, whose, wtf, y'all, ya, ye, yo, you, yours, yourself, yourselves</li>
       </ul>
     </td>
     <td width="11%" valign="top">
       <ul>
-      <li>This corpus contains 36 lemmas tagged as pronouns (PRON): I, he, her, herself, himself, his, it, its, itself, mine, my, myself, one, oneself, our, s/he, self, she, that, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
+      <li>This corpus contains 40 lemmas tagged as pronouns (PRON): I, he, her, herself, himself, his, it, its, itself, mine, my, myself, one, oneself, our, ours, ourselves, s/he, self, she, that, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, whosoever, ye, you, your, yours, yourself</li>
       </ul>
     </td>
     <td width="11%" valign="top">